-At June 30, 2019, the Town reported a liability of \$0 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018.
-The total pension asset used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2017.
-The total pension liability was then rolled forward to the measurement date of June 30, 2018 utilizing update procedures incorporating the actuarial assumptions.
+At June 30, 2020, the Town reported a liability of \$17,478 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2019.
+The total pension asset used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2018.
+The total pension liability was then rolled forward to the measurement date of June 30, 2019, utilizing update procedures incorporating the actuarial assumptions.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
-At June 30, 2018, the Town's proportion was 0.00000%, which was an decrease of 0.00000% from its proportion measured as of June 30, 2017.
+At June 30, 2019, the Town's proportion was 0.00064%, which was an increase of 0.00064% from its proportion measured as of June 30, 2018.

-For the year ended June 30, 2019, the Town recognized pension expense of \$861.
-At June 30, 2019, the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2020, the Town recognized pension expense of \$9,973.
+At June 30, 2020, the Town reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Deferred Inflows of Resources Resources Differences between expected and actual experience \$ - \$ - Changes of assumptions - - Net difference between projected and actual earnings on pension plan investments - - Changes in proportion and differences between the Town contributions and proportionate share of contributions 2,281 489 Town contributions subsequent to the measurement date 2,950 Total \$ 5,231 \$ 489 asset in the year ended June 30, 2020.
+eferred flows of sources Deferred Inflows of Resources Differences between expected and actual experience \$ 2,993 \$ - Changes of assumptions 2,849 - Net difference between projected and actual earnings on pension plan investments 426 - Changes in proportion and differences between the Town contributions and proportionate share of contributions 6,306 326 Town contributions subsequent to the measurement date 3,497 Total \$ 16,071 \$ 326

+\$3,497 reported as deferred outflows of resources related to pensions resulting from Town contributions subsequent to the measurement date will be recognized as an increase of the net pension asset in the year ended June 30, 2020.
 Other amounts reported as deferred inflows of resources related to pensions will be recognized in pension expense as follows:

-\$2,950 reported as deferred outflows of resources related to pensions resulting from Town contributions subsequent to the measurement date will be recognized as an increase of the net pension